This History of New College Franklin

 New College Franklin marked its 10th anniversary in August 2019, welcoming students, alumni, faculty, and friends to celebrate God’ mercies in what He is doing in and through the lives that intersect with the college.

 The Board of Trustees and staff actively participate in the life of the college as we continue to seek the Lord’s favor in our planning and preparations for the future.
-In November 2019, the Transnational Association of Christian Colleges and Schools (TRACS) awarded New College Franklin candidacy status, and we anticipate full accreditation by 2021.
+In April 2021, the Transnational Association of Christian Colleges and Schools (TRACS) awarded New College Franklin accreditation status.

 By the grace of God, NCF continues to grow and thrive, building on the foundation of the Word of God, and embracing true Wisdom, Virtue, and Service.